RaggaMufia/Exam42-1/README.md

 These files Are meant for use with the purpose of learning, other uses are at ones own risk.
 Downloading and using a whole file will show that the file is tagged if you attempt to take ownership of the work.
 These files are my work and the work of others but it's not specified outside of the files.
-Review the files metadata to find the author(s)
+Review the files metadata to find the author(s) if it is not encrypted

 Happy Coding